MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-II-United-States-International-Trade-Commission/subchapter-B-Nonadjudicative-Investigations/part-208-Investigations-United-StatesMexico-CrossBorder-LongHaul-Trucking-Services/subpart-B-Investigations-Relating-Material-Harm-Threat-Material-Harm/section-208.5.md

 (v) With respect to claims of material harm or the threat of material harm to the industry as a whole or within the claimed specific sub-market, data regarding whether there has been or is a threat of a significant loss in the share of the United States market as a whole, or in the claimed specific sub-market, to persons of Mexico, as defined in § 208.2(l); and

-(vi) Any other relevant information, including pricing information and any evidence of cross-border long-haul trucking services lost to persons of Mexico in the market as a whole or claimed specific sub-market.
+(vi) Any other relevant information, including freight rates and any evidence of cross-border long-haul trucking services lost to persons of Mexico in the market as a whole or claimed specific sub-market.

 (f) *Cause of injury.* Each petition shall include an enumeration and description of the causes believed to be resulting in the material harm, or threat thereof, and a statement regarding the extent to which one or more grants of authority are believed to be such a cause of material harm or the threat thereof to the United States industry as a whole or in a sub-market thereof, supported by pertinent data and information;

 (g) *Relief sought and purpose thereof.* A statement describing the relief sought.

+[85 FR 41357, July 10, 2020, as amended at 86 FR 18185, Apr.
+8, 2021]